rams3s/rams3s.github.io/blog/_posts/2019-01-09-ecs-deep-dive.md

 tag: [unity3d,ecs,performance,c#]
 ---

+**Updates**
+2019-01-14: following @tertle suggestion on Unity forums, I removed the code sample using `GetComponentDataArray()`.
+This function gives the impression you're working with an array while it really is not the case.
+Its functionality should soon be plutoed.
+I also added a link to his [blog post](https://www.bovinelabs.com/ecs-hello-world/) about chunk iteration.
+2019-01-09: removed ComponentGroup injection example as injection is on its way out.
+{:.message}

 Just before the holiday season, we (at [Fishing Cactus](https://www.fishingcactus.com)) had the great pleasure to welcome our former colleague [Fabrice Lété](https://www.linkedin.com/in/letef/), now software engineer at Unity Technologies, for a talk in which he described what he and his team are currently working on: the brand new and shiny **Unity Entity-Component-System (ECS) framework**.

 This blog post is a summary of the notes I took, *slightly* reordered and annotated with some code samples (copied from the official [ECS Samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/index.md)) to illustrate how these concepts translate into C#.